 Physical Therapist (PT) with Long Term Care Skills Salary

-Physical Therapists with Long Term Care skills take home an average $39.38 per hour.
-Location is the biggest factor affecting pay for this group, followed by experience level and the particular employer.
-The majority of workers are highly satisfied with their job.
-Not all workers are lucky enough to have benefits; in fact, approximately one-fourth are without coverage.
-Medical insurance is claimed by a strong majority and dental insurance is reported by the larger part.
+An average Physical Therapist with Long Term Care skills can expect to take home roughly $39.38 per hour.
+Location is the biggest factor affecting pay for this group, followed by tenure and the particular employer.
+The majority of Physical Therapists with Long Term Care skills claim high levels of job satisfaction.
+Not all workers are lucky enough to have benefits; in fact, nearly one-fourth are without coverage.
+Medical insurance is claimed by a strong majority and dental insurance is reported by a majority.
 Most Physical Therapists with Long Term Care skills survey respondents are women (71 percent).
-This report is based on responses to the PayScale salary survey.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.